rudderlabs/rudderstack-docs/destinations/klaviyo.md

 - **Consent:** If you are a GDPR-compliant business, you will need to include `consent` in your API call,`consent` is a Klaviyo-specific property and only accepts the following values: `email`, `web`, `sms`, `directmail`, and `mobile`.
 - **SMS Consent:** If you are updating the consent for a phone number, or would like to send an opt-in SMS to the profile (for double opt-in lists), include an `smsConsent` key in the properties with a value of `true` or `false`
 - **Send Page As Track:** If you wish send page events as track events, along with `name` and `category` you need to enable this option.
-- **Additional Page info:** If you are sending page events as track, you can also choose to send in additional `properties` for the event by enabling this field..
+- **Additional Page info:** If you are sending page events as track, you can also choose to send in additional `properties` for the event by enabling this field.
+- **Use Native SDK to send Events:** If you want to send events using device mode.

+{% hint style="info" %}
+Note that in case of absence of `userId` rudderstack will try to fallback on `anonymousId` for mapping the user with an unique identifier.
+In case of absence of `userId` and `anonymousId`, `email` or `phone` will be considered as primary identifier for the user.
+{% endhint %}

 ## Page